facebook

 Creating a One-of-a-Kind Art Studio Floor with Direct Colors Acid Stains

-The Floor Was my Canvas: I acid stained approximately 300 square feet of my basement floor for an art studio space.
+The floor was my Canvas: I acid stained approximately 300 square feet of my basement floor for an art studio space.
 I wanted a floor that would be easy to maintain and clean up, one that makes a statement and is eye catching, and a work of art in itself.

 Machine Troweled Concrete Basement Floor